firstlast20200202/kubernetes/README.md

 real question 6

-real question 2 ask and repeat
+real question 2 ask how to search annotation in docs

 real questions